Introduction to Inorganic Chemistry: Properties and Applications

 Some examples of inorganic compounds include salts, metals, minerals, acids, and bases.

-Organic chemistry is the study of carbon-containing compounds, while inorganic chemistry is the study of compounds that do not contain carbon-hydrogen bonds.
+Organic chemistry is the study of carbon-containing compounds, while inorganic is the study of compounds that do not contain carbon-hydrogen bonds.

-What are some applications of inorganic chemistry?
+What are some applications of inorganic field of chemistry?

-Inorganic chemistry has many applications, including the development of new materials, the study of catalysts, the design of drugs, and the development of new technologies.
+It has many applications, including the development of new materials, the study of catalysts, the design of drugs, and the development of new technologies.

 What are some subfields of inorganic chemistry?